TheMaughan/Java-Module/README.md

 This repository demonstraits a simple ecommerse program.
 The ecommerse program was originally created in a language I'm familiar with, Python, which I transalated into Java for learning purposes.

+I used the 'HelloWorld' and 'Calculator' programs to learn simple Java principals and for referencing Java syntax while creating the more complex ecommerse program.

 # Development Environment